Product Safety & Quality

 We not only take care of our product during manufacture but develop robust product safety policies, training and store standards to ensure the safety, legality and quality of products is maintained right through to the customer’s home.

-Tesco has an experienced Operational Risk Team who support our stores in ensuring our customers experience in store is pleasant and in a safe and compliant environment.
-In the UK alone there are a team of 14 field based Environmental Health Experts who’s day to day role takes them throughout the country to support with any environmental or food safety issues in our stores.
-Their roles include investigating challenges from local authority officers, customer concerns on our food products, supporting improvements to store facilities and coaching on new store processes.
+Tesco has an experienced Operational Risk Team who support our stores in ensuring our customers have a good shopping experience, in a safe and compliant environment.
+In the UK alone, there are a team of 13 field based Environmental Health Experts, whose day to day role takes them throughout the country to support with environmental or food safety issues in our stores.
+Their roles include collaborating with local authority regulatory officers, ensuring the legality of our food products and processes, driving improvements to store standards and coaching our retail leaders on safe and legal compliance.

 All store colleagues are trained in food safety and hygiene and, depending on their role, receive further training and refresher training on a scheduled plan.
 For example, colleagues who work in the fresh foods and produce departments will also have product training to help them understand the great quality of our products and how to look after them.
 Store colleagues then put this training into practice on a daily basis ensuring all safety and legality checks are completed.